'Noir Alley' host celebrates cinema's double crosses and doomed characters

 (SOUNDBITE OF MUSIC)

-Let's get back to my interview with Eddie Muller, host of the show "Noir Alley" on Turner Classic Movies.
-It's shown around midnight or shortly after, in that space between Saturday night and Sunday morning.
-And it's on again Sunday mornings.
-His book, "Dark City: The Lost World Of Film Noir," has been published in a new and expanded edition.
+DAVIES: This is FRESH AIR.
+I'm Dave Davies, in for Terry Gross.
+Let's get back to Terry's interview with Eddie Muller, host of the show "Noir Alley" on Turner Classic Movies.
+His book "Dark City: The Lost World Of Film Noir," was published in a new and expanded edition.
 He's also written crime novels set in the world of boxing.
-And his father was considered the dean of West Coast boxing writers.
+His father was considered the dean of West Coast boxing writers.
 He covered his first prize fight in 1926 and covered boxing for the San Francisco Examiner for over 50 years.
+Terry spoke with Eddie Muller last October.

 And it was an important lesson to me to learn, like, how to navigate, you know?
 You deal with different people in different situations in a different way.
 And it's a little bit of play acting.
 And at the end of the evening, when we were going home - and my dad didn't drive a car, so we were taking a streetcar home - he just put his arm around me as we left the arena, and he said, you don't have to tell your mother about any of this.